practicingruby/practicing-ruby-paid/posts/v5/008-clojure.md

 While the two languages cannot be categorically compared by such a coarse exercise in syntactic gymnastics, it does help the similarities and differences between the languages stand out a bit more.
-This helps us reuse the knowledge we already have, and also exposes the gaps in our understanding that need to be filled in.
+This allows us to reuse the knowledge we already have, and also exposes the gaps in our understanding that need to be filled in.